-The second requirement is that you’ll need to have been enrolled in your current FEHB plan for at least five years or the entire period of time since you were first eligible to sign up.
+The second requirement is that you’ll need to have been enrolled in your current FEHB plan for at least 5 years or the entire period of time since you were first eligible to sign up.

-You’ll be eligible for Medicare once you turn 65.
+You’ll be eligible for Medicare once you turn age 65.
 If you have health insurance from an FEHB plan, you can use it alongside Medicare.
 You can make a few combinations of Medicare and your FEHB plan depending on your circumstances.